Canonical Nonlinearity for Coupled Linear Systems: Introduction

 where we write inner product, i.e., trace over possible configurations, as $\Braket{\quad|\quad}$.
 These definitions of the equilibrium structure and potential energy naturally induces the canonical average as a map $\phi$:

 where

-Generaly, $\phi$ exhibits complicated nonlinearity w.r.t. $\mathbf{U}$, resulting in difficulty of exactly predicting equilibrium structure from given potential energy for alloys.
+Generaly, $\phi$ exhibits complicated nonlinearity w.r.t. $\vec{U}$, resulting in difficulty of exactly predicting equilibrium structure from given potential energy for alloys.
 Moreover, the nonlinearity straightforwardly relates to the nonlinear behavior for dynamical variables $A$ (e.g., volume and elastic modulus) through $\Braket{A}_{Z} = \sum_{j}\Braket{A|q_{j}}\Braket{q_{j}}_{Z}$.
-Therefore, to understand the nonlinearity between potential energy and equilibrium properties, understandings for $\mathbf{Q_{Z}}-\mathbf{U}$ nonlinearity should be fundamental.
+Therefore, to understand the nonlinearity between potential energy and equilibrium properties, understandings for $\vec{q_{Z}}-\vec{U}$ nonlinearity should be fundamental.

 To address the nonlinearity, we recently introduce ``anharmonicity in the structural degree of freedoms'' (ASDF)\cite{asdf} that is the vector field on configuration space, independent of temperature as well as many-body interactions.
-We also extend the concept of the nonlinearity based on statistical manifold, successfully decompose ASDF-corresponding nonlinearity as Kullback-Leibler divergence into three contributions in terms of the structural degree of freedoms (SDFs).\cite{ig} Then, we recently unify these different concept of the nonlinearity on configuration space and statistical manifold through stochastic thermodynamics, deriving several important equations for the nonlinearity through transition from one configuration to another under contacting with thermal bath,\cite{st} e.g.,
+We also extend the concept of the nonlinearity based on statistical manifold, successfully decompose ASDF-corresponding nonlinearity as Kullback-Leibler divergence into three contributions in terms of the structural degree of freedoms (SDFs).\cite{ig} Based on the above measures, we recently investigate the behavior of the vector field and KL divergence, finding that there exist diverce behavior of ASDF and KL divergence w.r.t. the choice of a set of SDFs, and furthermore, significant positive linear correlation among these measures, whose gradient can be well characterized by the coordination number for pair correlations considered in the given lattice.
+However, for such practical systems, choice of a set of SDFs typically results in deformation of the configurational polyhedra (CP), which can severly affect the NOL.
+Therefore, from the previous studies, it remains still unclear whether the difference in NOL as vector field, KL divergence and their correlations between different set of SDFs purely comes from the difference in covariance matrix of CDOS (fully determined by coordination number) or further requires additional information such as the shape of CP.